 Christine is supposed to be dowdy, but her neutral-toned ensembles of stripes, chevrons, and chunky bead necklaces look surprisingly contemporary to my present-day eye.

 Her fresh-faced makeup is also very on-trend for 2018.

-If you’re able to find Evil Under the Sun online, mix yourself a cocktail give it a watch.
+If you’re able to find Evil Under the Sun online, mix yourself a cocktail and give it a watch.
 I’m still not tired of it.
-Next time I watch it, I may dab on some seashore-inspired fragrance.
+Next time I view it, I may dab on some seashore-inspired fragrance.
 In place of Souffle de Mer, I could choose Kerosene Walk the Sea or i Profumi di Firenze Brezza di Mare or Imaginary Authors Falling into the Sea...